-Spinal cord injuries are one of the pathologies that present the greatest medical issues in regenrative medicine.
-Thus, their possible treatment with stem cells has meant—and means—one of the major challenges for regenerative and reparatory medicine.
+Spinal cord injuries are the pathologies that present medical problems in regenerative medicine.
+Thus, their possible treatment with stem cells has been one of the major challenges for regenerative and reparatory medicine.

 Nevertheless, progress in this medical field has been slow and even frustrating, although there seems to be a glimmer of hope.
 In fact, in mid-January this year, California company Asterias Biotherapeutics announced the promising results of the first 12 months of a clinical trial in which embryonic stem cells were converted into oligodendrocytes (cells of the nervous system that support the neurons and can stimulate their growth).
 They showed that when these cells were injected into the precise site of patients with a spinal cord injury, 21 of the 22 patients treated showed improved movement.